-Twitter beats on revenue, sees rise in daily users viewing ads
+Twitter revenue beats, sees rise in daily users viewing ads

 Twitter’s revenue rose 18% from a year earlier to $841 million, beating Wall Street expectations of $829 million, based on Refinitiv data.

 Total advertising revenue rose to $727 million, an increase of 21% year-on-year, as the company continued to improve its ad platform and formats.
+Total ad engagements increased 20% year-over-year.

 It forecast total revenue for the third quarter to be between $815 million and $875 million.
 Analysts on average were expecting about $869.3 million.